 Vocational Nursing Degree Program Overview

-The goal of this post-licensure program is to help Vocational Nurses become more well-rounded professionals.
-Graduates will benefit from enhanced critical thinking, greater scientific knowledge, and improved communication skills.
-A Vocational Nursing degree can also lead to richer career opportunities, as some employers will only consider applicants with an associate degree.
+This post-licensure program aims to help Vocational Nurses grow their careers in the nursing profession.
+Our graduates benefit from enhanced critical thinking, scientific knowledge, and communication skills.
+A Vocational Nursing degree can also lead to greater career opportunities, as some employers will only consider applicants with an associate degree.

 What you need to know